jharini/booknotes/system-design/system-design-interview/chapter22/README.md

 Here's how our system looks like:
 ![high-level-design-1](images/high-level-design-1.png)

-Data flows as an unbounded data stream on both inputs and outputs.
+Data flows as an unbounded data stream on both inputs and outputs (similar to big data processing).

-In order to avoid having a synchronous sink, where a consumer crashing can cause the whole system to stall, we'll leverage asynchronous processing using message queues (Kafka) to decouple consumers and producers.
+In order to avoid having a synchronous sink, where a consumer crashing (out of memory errors or unexpected shutdown) due to unexpected spikes in traffic can cause the whole system to stall, we'll leverage asynchronous processing using message queues (Kafka) to decouple consumers and producers.
 ![high-level-design-2](images/high-level-design-2.png)

 The first message queue stores ad click event data: